deltaquebec/dquigley.dev/_posts/2025-9-2-dissertation.md

 _and Postulate; follow Paradox Street._

+_Turn left, and left twice more.
+You must find the_

 _premise; it is left of meaning and right_

 _of form.
 Rest a while in the shade of the_